Autumn Splendor of Yellowstone and Grand Teton

 Top: American Pika.
 Right: Great Gray Owl.
 Bottom: Bison

-Bull Moose in Grand Teton National Park
+Bull Moose, Grand Teton National Park

 Fewer People, More Peace